jjohnston-aims/hpc_workshop/day_1.md

 - Interacting with the scheduler:
   - `sinfo -s`
   - `squeue [--partition=PARTITION]` shows jobs in the queue
+    - can you see the number of cores that a job is using?
+TODO
   - `sbatch [FILE]` run a job
+    - STDOUT gets redirected to a file.
+See which with scontrol (below)
+  - `scontrol show job 215646 | less` to see details of a recently completed job.
+  - `seff JOB_ID` is job status command, and will work on very old jobs.
   - `scancel JOB_ID`
   - `watch squeue`
   - for more, see on HPC: